We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Jasmine extract for aromatherapy

-If you want to stick to an oil you feel confident in using for aromatherapy, there’s a Jasmine extract made from a strain of Jasminum grandiflorum, also called Spanish jasmine.
+If you want to stick with an oil you feel confident using for aromatherapy, there’s a Jasmine extract made from a strain of Jasminum grandiflorum, also called Spanish jasmine.
 It has a tantalizing scent that isn’t as strong as many jasmine essential oils.

 Ylang ylang has a light, floral scent and is used in aromatherapy to reduce tension and stress.
 Some users say it’s also beneficial for insomnia.

 Rose geranium essential oil comes from a geranium plant with leaves that have a subtle rose scent.
 Some users find that it helps repel flying and stinging insects.
-Others mix it with carrier oil and use it as a facial treatment for dry skin.
+Others mix it with a carrier oil and use it as a facial treatment for dry skin.
+It’s commonly used in cosmetics, lotions, soaps, and perfumes.

 This essential oil isn’t organic, but gets high marks for purity and steam distillation.
 It’s grown and cultivated from the leaves of Pelargonium roseum and P. graveolens plants in South Africa.